 - Add in loose lavender and lemon zest.
 Mix until incorporated.

-- In a medium sized bowl pour in ½ cup + 1 Tbsp of the infused heavy cream, lemon juice, and egg, whisk until smooth.
+- In a medium sized bowl pour in ½ cup + 1 tablespoon of the infused heavy cream, lemon juice, and egg, whisk until smooth.

 - Add egg and cream mixture into the flour mixture.
 Mix until a dough until it just comes together, you don't want to over mix.